 RSI and Momentum

 The RSI(14) reads 61.3, firmly in neutral territory — neither overbought nor oversold.
-This leaves room for further upside without immediate exhaustion.
+This leaves room for further upside in the gold price without immediate exhaustion.
 The ATR(14) of $21.56 suggests an average daily range of roughly $22, so moves of $15–$25 in either direction are within normal volatility.

 Key Price Levels